Discord server should NOT be used to report bugs! Use the issue tracker. Use the #silent-gear channel for questions.

 Material mixing still exists, but the system is significantly different.
 These changes fix some exploits and issues with the old system.
 Also, there are no more restrictions on what can be combined!
 But just because you can doesn't mean you should...
 Mixing drastically different materials will reduce stats (see the synergy section below).
 The math is somewhat complex, so I won't go too far into the details.

 The order of materials now matters.
 The first (leftmost on top row) will have the greatest effect on stats.
-This is called the primary part and also determines the texture.
+This is called the primary material and also determines the texture.
 The second has no more than half the impact on stats, third is no more than one-third, etc. The bigger the difference in any stat between the primary part and another, the lower the effect of the other part on that stat.

 How To Mix Materials